ISA-SRBP/esa-user-guide/README.md

 ### 4.1.2 Test Taking Pictures

+Locate `cvAPI` folder, then copy it into location: `/mycroft-core/skills/easy-shopping-skill/`.

 Go to `cvAPI/test/testOpencv.py`, the major function is the `take_photo()`.
 When you call the function, it opens a window to show what the camera sees, and after 50 frames, it will close the window automatically and take a picture.
 Then save the image in the `test/photo` folder, named with a time stamp.
 Remember to update the image path in the py file.

 ```